achekh/neos-critical-github-io/Guide/open-capabilities/forwarding-copy.md

 grand_parent: "Guide"
 ---
 # Forwarding
+This section explains the concept of forwarding in Mini App.
 ***
 After a dynamic message is sent, the message content can be modified through updatableMessage.setUpdatableMsg.